nodecg/docs/docs/migrating/migrating-1.x-to-2.x.md

 ### NodeCG will now only exit with code 0 if there isn't already an exit code
 NodeCG used to clobber previously-set exit codes at times.
 This is no longer the case.

+### Replicant logging is now configured separately for Console and File outputs
+Previously, Replicant logging was a direct child of the `logging` property, and it was one setting that controlled logging Replicant debug into to both Console *and* File outputs.
+Now, these two things can be configured separately as `logging.console.replicants` and/or `logging.file.replicants`.